 Each pound of stored body fat provides about 3,500 calories of energy, so if you use a rough estimate of 100 calories per mile for the energy expenditure of running, each pound of fat can power 35 miles of running.

-Therefore, you could theoretically run for several days on all of the body fat that you carry.
+Therefore, you could theoretically run for several days on all the body fat you carry.

 However, here’s where fueling for running comes into play: During vigorous exercise, such as running, the muscles rely primarily on carbohydrates to produce energy.